Get yourself a conveyancer (you'll need one at settlement anyway) and seek their advice about the following issues before they arise:

 For buyers making an offer before auction, your building and pest inspection report can strengthen your negotiation.
-Our customers tell how their report helped them get the house they wanted for less than they expected to pay.
+Our customers tell how their report helped them get the house for less than they expected to pay.

 Experienced, licensed, qualified